smithery-ai/mcp-neurolora/README.md

 Parameters:

 - `directory` (required): Directory path to collect code from
-- `outputPath` (required): Path where to save the output markdown file
+- `outputPath` (optional): Path where to save the output markdown file
 - `ignorePatterns` (optional): Array of patterns to ignore (similar to .gitignore)

 Example usage: